Spiritual Exploration Verses Superstition

 Superstition involves the belief in supernatural causality without any apparent link.
 Furthermore, superstition it is not verifiable by independently repeatable experience or other physiology evidence.
 It is the belief that some divine agency is responsible for phenomena.
 Superstition is the result of cultural programming.
 It’s designed to elicit negative emotional reactions.
 This programming contains messages of prejudice and bias, hate of dissimilar people, or ideas; fear of the unknown, and false conceptions of causation.
-All in all, superstition is harmful social conditioning.
+All in all, superstition is a form of harmful social conditioning.

 Superstition and Mythology in Western Organized Religion

-Much of western organized religion, The Abrahamic religions (The Western organized religions of Semitic origin, Judaism, Christianity, and Islam) contain superstitions beliefs.
+Much of western organized religion, The Abrahamic religions (The Western organized religions of Semitic origin, Judaism, Christianity, and Islam) contain superstitious beliefs.
 These center around mythologies borrowed from earlier cultures.
 They can be traced directly to Persia, Egyptian, Babylonian, Assyrian, and Greek mythology.
 Since it’s inception western theology has morphed into over 5,000 mutually exclusive hierarchies.
 Each one picks and chooses from a variety of teachings and sacred texts.
 The programming centers on creation myths, eschatology, and prophecy.

 The goal of superstition is to control thought, values and behavior.
 This tactic isn’t new.
-Its the creation of Hammurabi, the sixth King of the first Babylonian Dynasty circa 1790 BCE.
+Its the creation of Hammurabi, the sixth King of the First Babylonian Dynasty circa 1790 BCE.
 The Western theological construct employs his methodology of indoctrinating the most vulnerable in the culture.
-This begins with children but has tendrils to adopt anyone in emotional or financial crisis.
+This begins with children but has tendrils to adopt anyone in an emotional or financial crisis.
 In fact, many of his practices are quoted in what has become known as the Old Testament.